 Cutting Through the Noise

-Today’s best-in-class content marketers are building out their team with content creation and management specialists; developing an efficient content supply chain without sacrificing the “art” of content creation; using a mix of created (65%), curated (25%) and syndicated (10%) content to optimize value for their audience; and tapping into the power of new content marketing technologies for ideation, content creation/curation, promotion and analysis (refer to Welcome to the Content Marketing Jungle).
+Today’s best-in-class content marketers are building out their team with content creation and management specialists; developing an efficient content supply chain without sacrificing the “art” of content creation; using a mix of created (65%), curated (25%) and syndicated (10%) content to optimize value for their audience; and tapping into the power of new content marketing technologies for ideation, content creation/curation, promotion and analysis.
 These top-notch marketers know that great content cuts through the noise of all the other buzz out there on the web.
-In fact, 43 percent of companies already have an executive in place responsible for their content marketing strategy, while 56 percent of marketers are using content marketing specific software to publish relevant, valuable content on a consistent basis.
+In fact, 49 percent of companies already have an executive in place responsible for their content marketing strategy, while 58 percent of marketers are using content marketing specific software to publish relevant, valuable content on a consistent basis.